-Below, you’ll learn the most critical nutrients for seniors and how to add more of them to your diet.
+Below, you’ll find information about the most important nutrients for seniors and how to incorporate them into your diet.

 Factors that Affect Senior Nutrition